diarmuidoconnor/ict-2021/topic06/topic.md

-#  React: Improving app design.
+#  React: Design and Routing.

-Continue the themes of patterns, hooks and routing.
+Explain the Thinking in React design process.
+Introduct routing in a React app.
+Explore the Component composition pattern.